Rickshaw: Asia

 Chiuchow men formed a faction within the Canton rickshaw pullers union in the 1920s.
 In addition, the Chiuchow pullers could be identified by their hats which were rounded and flat at the top; while the rival Hoklo men had a cone-shaped headgear with sharp points at the top.
 However, rickshaw use began to decline in the 1920s as the government introduced the streetcar system in 1924.
 The number of rickshaw pullers had declined from 44,200 to 25,877 six months after the opening of the tramway.
 It had also caused the Beijing tramway riot in October 1929.
 A rough form of a rickshaw is sometimes used for hauling coal, building materials or other material.
 Both motorized and pedal-power cycle rickshaws, or pedicabs, were used for short-distance passenger travel.
 There are still many rickshaws in many cities for either touring purposes (in big cities such as Beijing and Shanghai, with traditional Chinese rickshaws) or short range transportation in some counties.
 However, the new Communist government banned rickshaws in Canton in the early 1950s, leading to another low tide of rickshaws.

 In Singapore, the rickshaw's popularity increased into the 20th century.
 There were approximately 50,000 rickshaws in 1920 and that number had doubled by 1930.
 Cycle rickshaws were used in Singapore beginning in 1929.
 Within six years pulled rickshaws were outnumbered by cycle rickshaws, which were also used by sightseeing tourists.

-Cycle rickshaw Bangladeshi Rickshaw in Sweden.
+A Bangladeshi cycle rickshaw in Sweden.